 Although B-MOVIE reformed in 2004, Statham has continued his songwriting and production career in parallel.
 He kindly took time out of his busy schedule to answer some questions about his career outside of B-MOVIE… Continue Reading ›

 ZEUS B HELD is the veteran German producer and remixer who has been a key presence in the development of electronic pop music.
 His production breakthrough came from working with GINA X PERFORMANCE in 1979.

 He returned to electronic music in 2015 with the release of ‘Logic of Coincidence’ and he teamed up with former TANGERINE DREAM member Steve Schroyder to form DREAM CONTROL.
 ZEUS B HELD kindly stopped for coffee to chat to The Electricity Club.
-More Inside ›
+Continue Reading ›